nataliia-bazhan/old_news/README.md

 Functions for launching recurring job running once a day are located in 'old_news/tasks.py'

-Link to deployed project: https://old-news-dt.herokuapp.com
+Link to the deployed project: https://old-news-dt.herokuapp.com